d011y/d011y/README.md

 ### Goals
 Gamify a development workflow using git and web technologies.
 The player should acquired knowledge through the game about development cycle in a fun way.
-At the end of the game what should the concepts the player have learned?
+At the end of the game what should the concepts the player have contact with?
  * git workflow
  * test driven development
  * basic algorithms